 Selling a house is not an easy task even in the best of markets.
 I am often asked what Are Closing Costs When Selling A Home in Phoenix?
+What are closing costs in Chandler?
+What are closing costs in Tempe?
+Also, what are closing costs in Gilbert?
 Some closing costs can be negotiated between the buyer and seller and some can not.
 In Arizona, some title companies “bundle” their fees into one lump sum, while others identify each charge individually.
 While closing costs are state and community-specific, if you are buying in the surrounding areas of Tempe, Mesa, Gilbert or Chandler your fees may vary.
 Part of closing costs also includes any unpaid property tax.
 Different cities may have different taxes to collect.
+Also, If you have a Home Owner’s Association (HOA) your fees also vary.